-Student learning outcomes are analyzed and critiqued through written examination and written projects.
-The student will have the opportunity to demonstrate the course learning objectives during these exams and projects.
+Student learning outcomes are analyzed and critiqued through written examination.
+The student will have the opportunity to demonstrate the course learning objectives during these exams.
 Based upon their performance, they will receive a grade.

 COURSE POLICIES:

 Attendance/Class Participation

 Regular and punctual class and laboratory attendance is expected of all students.
 If attendance or compliance with other course policies is unsatisfactory, the instructor may withdraw students from the class.